Hacking the Runway: Wearable Technology Meets High Fashion.

 Ivonne started her international modelling career in 2001, before being awarded the title of “Miss Berlin” in 2007.
 Numerous requests for her advice and styling services combined a strong passion for the arts, inspired Ivonne to chose Hair and Makeup Artistry as her profession in 2011.

 Her unique experiences as both a professional model and stylist have given Ivonne the ability to sympathize with model’s experiences, as well as mentor many aspiring and professional models alike.
 Moving to Calgary in 2012 has since opened up many opportunities for Ivonne to express her creativity and skill.
 These days she enjoys showcasing her talents in editorial photo shoots, fashion shows, and bringing out the natural beauty in brides on their wedding day.

 Other supporting photographers: Kelly Hofer, Zev Abosh, Andras Schram, Justin Poulsen

 Christine Murray Artistry & Co., Lead Styling Team 2013/2014

 Rocket House Productions, Event Producers and Stage Management 2013

 The Garter Girls 2013/14

 Paul Sanders, DJ

-General info, technology and venue inquiries: firstname.lastname@example.org
+General info and inquiries: firstname.lastname@example.org